kvarteret/dak-smugmug-wordpress-plugin-v2/README.md

 When a new album is uploaded to smugmug, a custom post will be posted in the wordpress site of type "dak_smugmug_album", and have the mode "Draft".

-Updated code stored locally at Per's computer, was pushed but is reverted because of passwords in the code.